 According to the 2017 Cloud Migration Survey Report published earlier this year, the biggest challenges companies still encounter when trying to migrate servers to the cloud include minimizing downtime, staying within budget, and preventing performance disruptions.
 Additional challenges include minimizing data loss, maintaining high security standards, and the technical difficulties of migrating legacy applications and databases.

 With so many challenges, it’s critical to make sure you know what you’re doing before launching a migration project.
 That’s why we’re publishing a six-part Expert Roundup Series on Cloud Migration.
-Last month we asked the experts to reveal their best strategies for on-premise to cloud migration.

 All of my best stories are intrapreneurial teams working outside of traditional corporate policies in order to deliver game-changing capability to the company.
 All my worst stories are associated with following a “lift and shift” strategy to migrate a legacy application to the cloud.'Best #migration stories are teams working outside traditional policies' @Kevin_Jackson Click To Tweet